Technology > Marine Concretes and Grouts

 As the micro-concrete is protected by the fabric formwork and filled carefully in tremie fashion, no anti-washout additives are required.
 These are often expensive and can have a detrimental effect on the fluidity and workability of the mix.
 Anti-washouts or viscosity modifiers can be highly advantageous in fabric formwork under certain specific conditions.

-Micro-concretes are usually retarded to give a “fluid period” of at least 2 hours on site to allow complete filling of the fabric formwork compartment, allowing some margin for delays.
+Micro-concretes are usually regarded to give a “fluid period” of at least 2 hours on site to allow complete filling of the fabric formwork compartment, allowing some margin for delays.
 Anti-shrink additives are commonly used to micro-concrete and neat cement grout applications when a void must be tightly filled for a following construction process.

 Air entrainment can be employed where a controlled density is required while also reducing the strength of the mix.
 Cement replacement using PFA, GGBS or limestone filler is often used if advantageous to the specific project requirements, each has particular characteristics which make it more or less suitable to different scenarios.